ven01z/foundry-fund-me-f23/README.md

 test/unit/FundMeTest.t.sol
 ```

-These tests check individual pieces of the `FundMe` contract, including:
+The unit tests check individual parts of the `FundMe` contract, including:

 - Whether the minimum funding value is correct.
 - Whether the correct address becomes the owner.
-- Whether the price-feed version is correct.
+- Whether the Chainlink price-feed version is correct.
 - Whether insufficient funding reverts.
 - Whether a user's funded amount is recorded.
 - Whether a funder is added to the funders array.